 The orientation for law school program includes a lecture on briefing cases.
-To prepare you for this lecture, you can find an assignment packet below.
-The booklet contains information on how to brief a case, two appellate cases to be discussed during the lecture, and an assignment sheet.
+The packet will contain information on how to brief a case, two appellate cases to be discussed during the lecture, and an assignment sheet.
 Be prepared with the assigment when you attend Orientation.

 Orientation Frequently Asked Questions

 This required program marks the start of classes for incoming students, and is designed to give incoming students an introduction to the study of law.
 The goal of our program is to orient students to the first few weeks of legal study, as well as to the law school’s rules and physical plant.
 Classes will introduce students to law and its sources, prepare students for briefing the cases assigned in their classes, and introduce students to legal research and the library, including computer assisted legal research (CALR) materials and practices.

 There is no set law orientation dress code.
 Generally, students dress in casual clothes.
 Students should note that the building can be cool due to air conditioning in August so students are advised to bring a light sweater, sweatshirt, or jacket.

 Students should bring a notebook or some other material for taking notes.
 Students may bring laptop computers, if they desire, but there is no requirement or need to do so.
 Students will not need their textbooks during the program.